-11.7 North Plugins
+13.9 North Plugins

-North plugins are used in North tasks and microservices to extract data buffered in Fledge and send it Northbound, i.e. to a server or a service in the Cloud or in an Enterprise data center.
-We currently have two North plugins, one to send data to an OSIsoft PI Server and one to the OSIsoft Cloud Service.
+North plugins are used in North tasks and micro services to extract data buffered in Fledge and send it Northbound, i.e. to a server or a service in the Cloud or in an Enterprise data center.
+North plugins may be written in Python or C/C++, a number of different north plugins are available as examples that may be used when creating new plugins.